mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 1. GPT (GUID partition table) method on both node types
 2. Each sector is 512 bytes
 3. Different amounts of disk space on each node type
-4. Existing `/dev/vda1` partition for EFI booting (this is a Jetstream2 requirement for PXE booting)

 ::: notes
 x